Music culture as a social network (Fall 2019)

 (Social) Network Analysis Software (all free!)

 Pajek (Slovenian for "spider") is required, as it accompanies our textbook.
 Pajek runs on Windows, Linux, and Intel Mac platforms.
-Your first task is to install Pajek on your computer, and begin to get comfortable using it.
+Pajek installation instructions are here.
+Install and begin to get comfortable using it.
 Help is available.
+Note that Pajek runs best on PCs, but can also easily be run on a Mac with a bit of prep.
+I'll help you through it.

 - The KONECT Project network list